 Now another factor to take into careful consideration would be when you decide to reheat the leftover rice for later consumption.
 An easy way out we all take it putting it in the microwave oven and let the machine do its thing.
 That is the most convenient method in this day and age after all, but it doesn’t guarantee a job well done.

 Just to get a little technical, the rice when placed in the fridge is at approximately 5 degrees Celsius which isn’t ideal for the spores to grow.
-The temperature of reheating is roughly at 75 degrees Celsius, enough to kill most bacteria except for some, and unfortunately, the Bacillus cereus pathogen is the one which lives in rice regardless.
+The temperature of reheating is roughly at 75 degrees Celsius, enough to kill most bacteria except for some, and unfortunately, the Bacillus cereus pathogen lives in rice regardless.

 But if left out at room temperature and allowed to cool slowly, these heat resistant spores and toxins will form, and once formed, reheating cannot destroy them.
 So it’s better to prevent them from forming in the first place.